Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 If you are using hard disk cloning or a similar technology, the software should be installed after the operating system is imaged.

-To install a package containing Acrobat DC, you can either run the setup.exe (in the "Build" directory) using the command line or by double-clicking it.
+To install a package containing Acrobat, you can either run the setup.exe (in the "Build" directory) using the command line or by double-clicking it.

 Language of the installed package